-GYWCCG's role is to focus on commissioning and the practice services for Great Yarmouth and Waveney residents using the commissioning cycle shown below:
+Our role is to focus on commissioning services for Great Yarmouth and Waveney residents using the commissioning cycle shown below:

 Commissioning starts by looking at the needs of the local population (needs analysis).
 This information is provided from information collected by health service organisations and is collated and organised by Public Health.

 We also look at the services which are provided very carefully (service review).
-We work with the other local clinical professionals in groups known as programme boards.
-These cover planned and unplanned care.
-The programme boards comprise of doctors, nurses and other professionals.
-They consider in detail how care is provided to patients and work on ways to make changes to improve it.
+We work with the other local clinical professionals to consider in detail how care is provided to patients and work on ways to make changes to improve it.

 Having reviewed how services are being provided and worked with colleagues to design new, better ways of organising things we at the CCG will specify exactly what services must be available (service specification).
 We will then agree to a contract with health care providers such as the James Paget University Hospital, the Norfolk and Norwich University Hospital and East Coast Community Healthcare.